VasilyKokorev/stardust/docs/README.md

 ## Non-standard photometric bands

 The code also allows for a manual input of a wavelength for a given measurement.
-This can be useful when e.g. some of the objects in your catalogue have ALMA photometry available for them.
+This can be useful when e.g. some fluxes in your catalogue come from collapsing the spectrum, and do not have a defined filter (e.g. ALMA).

 To parse those a separate text file is required, see [example](https://github.com/VasilyKokorev/stardust/blob/master/example/ir_only/example.bands_extra):